vedantkulkarni/mqchat/README.md

 ## Project Structure

-- **Makefile**: Contains various commands for building, generating code, and running the project.
-- **README.md**: The documentation file you are currently reading.
 - **api/**: Contains API-related code and definitions.
 - **assets/**: Static files and assets used by the project.
 - **cmd/**: Contains the main entry point for the server and other command-line tools.